EntropySynthetica/notable/notes/RKE_Install.md

 dns: null
 ```

-Check which versions of kube work with the version of RKE
+## Check which versions of kube work with the version of RKE
 `rke config --list-version --all`

+## Cluster Upgrades

-To upgrade the cluster edit cluster.yml and edit the line `kubernetes_version:` then run `rke up`
+Open cluster.yml and edit the line `kubernetes_version:` then run `rke up`